dpjanes/node-iotdb/docs/bridges.md

 Control Belkin [WeMo](http://www.wemo.com/) Switches and other devices.

-Although we''ve put this as Class A, some of the odder devices - e.g. Crockpot - have not been tested yet.
+Although we&apos;ve put this as Class A, some of the odder devices - e.g. Crockpot - have not been tested yet.

 ## Class B - Working, but may have gaps